adam-fraga/Anago/Readme.md

 ## Fix list

 1. ADD POSTGRES DB SUPPORT TO THE DOCKERFILE
-2. RUN DEV CONTAINER -IT AND FIX Tailwind + FIX WEBPACK BY ADDING PLUGINS WITH NPM
-3. ADD PRODUCTION BUILD STEP TO THE DOCKERFILE.PROD
+2. ADD PRODUCTION BUILD STEP TO THE DOCKERFILE.PROD
-4. FINALIZE THE README TO INCLUDE ALL THE STEPS TO RUN THE PROJECT
+3. FINALIZE THE README TO INCLUDE ALL THE STEPS TO RUN THE PROJECT
-5. ADD NVM SUPPORT FOR DOCKER DEV CONTAINER
+4. ADD NVM SUPPORT FOR DOCKER DEV CONTAINER

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).